judahdski/judahdski/README.md

 ## About me
 - 🏠 Based in Bekasi, Indonesia
-- 👨‍🎓 Diploma 3 in Software Application Engineering from Telkom University
+- 👨‍🎓 Associate of Software Application Engineering from Telkom University
-- 💼 Junior Full-stack Web Developer at Inovasi Mitra Sejati
+- 💼 Junior Full Stack Web Developer at Inovasi Mitra Sejati
-- 📚 Currently learning Typescript and Tailwind CSS
+- 📚 Currently learning Typescript and SQL Server
 - 💻 Interested in AI and Web 3 topics
 - 🌐 <a href="https://judahdasuki.netlify.app/">My Personal Website</a>